sortofsleepy/ofxARKit/README.md

 Note that you may have to repeat these steps if you make any changes to your project via the generator.

+See the Wiki for general tips and how to get started.

 # Important note about setup
 This addon involves use of Apple's Metal framework to handle camera imaging and processing.
 In the src files there is a `Shader.metal` file included.
 At the time of this writing, for some reason, `projectGenerator` does not treat `.metal` files correctly and labels it as a Data file instead of a Metal file.
 You will likely have to change it to it's correct designation by using the file inspector in XCode.